Tribalistas (2002 album): Background

 Brazilian musicians Arnaldo Antunes, Carlinhos Brown and Marisa Monte have collaborated relatively frequently on each other's work since the beginning of their careers.
 The first contribution came on Monte's debut album, Mais (1990), which was preceded by the single "Beija Eu", co-composed by Antunes.
-His partnership with Brown began in 1994, when he was invited to collaborate on her next album, Verde, Anil, Amarelo, Cor de Rosa e Carvão.
+Her partnership with Brown began in 1994, when he was invited to collaborate on her next album, Verde, Anil, Amarelo, Cor de Rosa e Carvão.
 From then on, the two also began a close friendship.
 Brown even described her as his "spiritual sister" years later.
 Monte's relationship with Antunes came shortly afterwards, when the three of them wrote and produced tracks for Monte's double album, Barulhinho Bom (1996).
 She was co-producer of Brown's second studio album, Omelete Man, which featured compositions by Antunes, who subsequently added lyrics written by Brown to his project Um Som (1998).

 In 2000, Monte released his next album Memórias, Crônicas, e Declarações de Amor.
 The Brown song "Amor I Love You" became the project's first single and the driving force behind its sales, which exceeded 1 million units in Brazil and earned it a diamond certification from Pro-Música Brasil (PMB).
 It also earned Monte a nomination for Best Brazilian Song at the 2nd Latin Grammy ceremony.
 During the recording of the song, Antunes participated by reciting an excerpt from the book Cousin Bazilio (1978), written by the Portuguese diplomat Eça de Queiroz.